open-gpdb/gpupgrade/README.md

 ```

 #### Acceptance tests
 Tests more end-to-end acceptance-level behavior between components.
 Tests are
-located in the `test` directory and use the [BATS (Bash Automated Testing System)](https://github.com/bats-core/bats-core)
+located in the `test` directory and use the isolation2 framework.
-framework which can be installed on macOS with `brew install bats-core`.
 Please review the [integration/README](https://github.com/greenplum-db/gpupgrade/blob/main/test/integration/README.md).
 ```
 # Requires a GPDB cluster installed and running